rouazana/james-project/grafana-reporting/README.md

 Once running, you need to set up an ElasticSearch data-source :
  - select proxy mode
- - Select version 2.x of ElasticSearch
+ - Select version of ElasticSearch match your installation
  - make the URL point your ES node
  - Specify the index name.
 By default, it should be :